Last updated on April 5th, 2021 at 05:21 pm

 These media sources are moderately to strongly biased toward conservative causes through story selection and/or political affiliation.
 They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports and omit reporting of information that may damage conservative causes.
 Some sources in this category may be untrustworthy.
 See all Right Bias sources.

-Overall, we rate The Post Millennial Right Biased based on story selection that favors the right and Mostly Factual in reporting due to publishing unsubstantiated claims, despite having a clean fact check record.
+- Overall, we rate The Post Millennial Right Biased based on story selection that favors the right and Mixed in reporting due to publishing unsubstantiated claims and having several failed fact checks.

 Funded by / Ownership

 The Post Millennial is owned and operated by the Après le Millénaire / The Post Millennial Corporation.
 The website is funded through online advertising and donation links.

 Analysis / Bias

 In review, The Post Millennial covers Canadian news, Breaking News, Politics, and Opinions.
 When reporting news, there is the moderate use of loaded words in headlines such as 5 big Trudeau military failures.
 For the most part, news articles are sourced properly and factually based, though there is a strong right-leaning bias in story selection that denigrates the left and, in particular, PM Justin Trudeau.
 The opinion/editorial pages provide little balance and primarily support Conservative and Libertarian positions.
 Further, the Post Millennial sometimes reports unsubstantiated claims that have not been proven, such as this: WATCH: Justin Trudeau allegedly went for drinks with woman Liberals claim is a “white nationalist.”